Exploration Green Detention Facility

 - 2019 Our Great Region “Excellence Award” – H-GAC

-- 2018 EPA Green Infrastructure Award – National Association of Flood & Stormwater Management Agencies (NAFSMA)
+- 2018 Stormwater Management Green Infrastructure (second place) – National Association of Flood & Stormwater Management Agencies (NAFSMA)

 - 2018 Exploration Green Day Proclamation – Houston Mayor Sylvester Turner